collaborativebioinformatics/vcfs2kgs/README.md

 (Note that the current code available was developed using Python 3.10 with rdflib 7.0.0 - if the latest version you are using breaks these, you can pin your Python version and the rdflib version rather than installing the latest one).

-You will then need to provide your API key for BioOntology in the script **TO BE ADDED TO GITHUB**.
+You will then need to provide your API key for BioOntology in the script `tcga_rdf.ipynb`.
 To get such an API key, make an account and login to BioPortal.
 You will find the API key in your account settings.

 Note: this project was executed using a dataset from TCGA which _already_ provided a converted MAF file, rather than a VCF.
 However, it is straightforward to convert VCF to MAF files, and you can do so using [vcf2maf](https://github.com/mskcc/vcf2maf).
 We have not included this as part of the pipeline yet, but future plans include doing so.